 CHO: Not really.
-It’s part of the state of the coffee culture right now, and hopefully it’ll get better.
+It’s part of the state of the coffee culture right now, and hopefully, it’ll get better.
 I’ve seen a bunch of attempts at making a checklist of things to look for, but I can always think of a ton of exceptions that render that list irrelevant.
-This is the latest, and probably the best list I’ve seen: TheShot’s Common Cues for Recognizing Good and Bad Espresso, but same thing — I disagree with a bunch of them.
+This is the latest, and probably the best list I’ve seen: TheShot’s Common Cues for Recognizing Good and Bad Espresso, but the same thing — I disagree with a bunch of them.

 Actually, come to think of it, maybe there is something.
 I think that the best indicator is to watch the baristas themselves.
 Are they working and moving with real purpose?
-Are their eyes focused on their grinding, dosing and tamping, or are they waving the portafilter around as they’re talking to their co-worker about last night’s party?
+Are their eyes focused on their grinding, dosing, and tamping, or are they waving the portafilter around as they’re talking to their co-worker about last night’s party?
 Do they show the signs of people who are approaching the coffee with passion and professionalism, or could they just as well be working in a highway toll-booth?

 INC: What’s your favorite coffee or espresso drink?

 CHO: I have no favorite drink.
 As I’ve said for years: I don’t actually love coffee.
 I’m extremely passionate about coffee.
 I spend more time during the day thinking about coffee than I think about my kids.
 It’s because I want to show love for the people that are going to drink it… the coffee is going to become a part of their bodies after all, and that’s a huge responsibility.
 I’m in the people business, and coffee is my chosen tool.